 Homemade Chicken and Waffle Bites will make you the hit of the party!
 Sweet and spicy in every bite, you’ll want to make these over and over again.

 When I began the blog in 2012, my recipes were 99% main course dishes, with a few side dishes here and there.
-That happened because I used my lunch/dinner recipes as blog recipes, and really never branched out from there.
 Finally this spring I decided to change that, to have a more well-rounded collection of recipes.
 I wanted to start with appetizers and beverages, and eventually add in desserts.
-I’m making baby steps, and so far have a couple of appetizers on the blog:
+My first appetizer recipe, Spinach and Bacon Stuffed Mushrooms, was a huge hit with my friends.
+I also took one of my favorite main course chicken recipes and made it an appetizer, with my Baked Spicy Honey Chicken Wings.

 About 15 years ago I was in Atlanta, and we ate at Gladys Knight’s Chicken & Waffles.
-That was the first time I tried, or even heard of, chicken and waffles as a dish.
-We visited Atlanta 4 more times over the next 3 years, and every time we made sure to eat there.
-Over time, chicken and waffles has become a very popular dish in many restaurants.
-There’s a restaurant in Stillwater that serves chicken and waffles as one of its signature dishes, and it’s one of my favorite things on the menu.
+That was the first time I’d heard of chicken and waffles as a dish.
+We visited Atlanta 4 more times over the next 3 years, and ate there every time.
+Chicken and waffles has since become a very popular dish in many restaurants.

 While I really like chicken and waffles, it tends to be a heavy dish and I can never finish the whole thing at a restaurant.
 I decided to create Homemade Chicken and Waffle Bites, perfect for brunch, a party, or a gameday tailgate.

-I don’t have a waffle maker, so my original plan was to just buy mini frozen waffles…until I couldn’t find them in any of my local grocery stores.
+I didn’t have a waffle maker, so I decided to buy mini frozen waffles…until I couldn’t find them in any of my local grocery stores.
 So I went out to buy a waffle maker.
-That was another adventure because the college students had bought out most of the small appliances, but I eventually found one.
-Even better, I found a waffle maker that not only has removable plates, it only makes 2 waffles at a time!
+That was another adventure because in August/September, college students buy out every small appliance in every store.
+I finally found a Waffle Maker that not only has removable plates, it only makes 2 waffles at a time!
 That’s perfect for a single person like myself, and the removable plates mean very easy cleanup.

-Rather than deep frying the chicken for the Homemade Chicken and Waffle Bites, I did a pan-fry in my favorite nonstick skillet instead.
+- I very rarely ever deep fry, so I pan fried the chicken in my favorite Nonstick Skillet instead.
 This still results in a beautiful, golden color, but with fewer calories.

 - 2 lbs chicken tenderloins, cut into bite-sized pieces